Creating Tools

 system_prompt

-In the plugin, LLMs are given knowledge about a tool and its schema via a system prompt.
+In the plugin, LLMs are given knowledge about a tool and how it can be used via a system prompt.
 This method also informs the LLM on how to use the tool to achieve a desired outcome.

 For our calculator tool, our system_prompt